FuchsiaOS/FuchsiaOS-docs-zh_CN/concepts/components/v2/capabilities/life_of_a_protocol_open.md

 will cause the component to start running if it is currently stopped.

-Every component upon being started receives a server handle to an [_outgoing directory_][abi-system] in its handle table.
-When a component is bound to, component manager forwards the server end of the protocol channel to the providing component's outgoing directory, under the source path in the providing component's `offer` or `expose` declaration
+Every component upon being started receives a server handle to an [outgoing directory][glossary.outgoing-directory] in its handle table.
+When a component is bound, component manager forwards the server end of the protocol channel to the providing component's outgoing directory, under the source path in the providing component's `offer` or `expose` declaration.

 In the above example component manager will send an `Open` request over the outgoing directory handle for component `A` to the `/svc/fuchsia.example.Foo`